 The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
 Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark IV vs Nikon D850

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Nikon D850?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.